 More picturesque ruins and towns in this section, but also, at the very bottom (right), a pictorial reference to the Lurley Felsen (actually shown on the next section).
 The Lurley, in modern spelling usually rendered as Lorelei, is perhaps the most famous natural phenomenon on the Rhine.
 A 120-metre-high rock, it marks the narrowest part of the river between Switzerland and Rotterdam.
 Dangerous currents have caused many accidents over the centuries, and thus contributed to the rock's unavoidably infamous reputation.
 That in turn generated stories, poems and songs of enchanted maidens, enchanting sirens, and gnarly dwarves living in the very rock.

 A septuplet of river rocks is named die sieben Jungfrauen, after the story that they are seven lovelorn maidens whose enchantment can only be broken by a prince.
-A bit further upriver, the town of Bacharach points to another German link with another American songwriting genius.
+A bit further upriver, the town of Bacharach points echoes the name of another American songwriter.
 On the right bank, a picture shows a statue of Blücher, Germany’s Wellington (and some would say even more instrumental in defeating Napoleon at Waterloo).